LAN-tr/Diversity-and-Inclusion/README.md

 ![wireframe image of website design for desktop screens](image-2.png)

-Briefly describe the design choices, including layout, colour schemes, and fonts.

 This is going to be a responsive, mobile first development, as the majority of internet traffic comes from mobile phones but the site will also make the most of larger screen sizes.
 This is a one page layout with a main navigation menu and structured content.
 I am using colour contrast and alt-text for non-text elements to make the site more accessible.
 I am introducing the topic of diversity and inclusivity with an image at the top and a message about what the content can provide.
 The content is organized into clear sections with headings and paragraphs that outline the key priciples of diversity and inclusion.
 I am providing a simple list of tips and best practices to help users understand how to promote diversity.
-I am using button styling for links to external resources making them easy to identify and click.
 I have used the Roboto font from Google Fonts as a base font and the Lato font as a title font.
 The colours I am using are: #3a3a3a for the text and styling the icons in the footer and also for my box shadow.
 The background is white (#ffffff#) and the h1 text is #252525.
-(Should some of this be in features section?)
+The cover text box is rgba (241, 109, 107, .7) the .7 makes it lightly transparent, the colour complements the sky image and adds a splash of colour to the hero image.

 **Guidance:** Start this section during Phase 1: Ideation & Initial Setup and update it throughout Phase 2 and Phase 3.
 Include digital wireframes created in Phase 1.
 Document the reasoning behind your layout choices, colour schemes, and font selections.